ibm-cloud-docs/overview/locations.md

 Discover IBM Cloud regions, multizone regions, and data center locations to deploy highly available workloads with low latency connectivity.
 {: shortdesc}

-{{site.data.keyword.cloud}} has a resilient global network of locations to host your highly available cloud workload.
+IBM Cloud&reg; has a resilient global network of locations to host your highly available cloud workload.
 Resources in different locations are consolidated into an account-based billing and usage view.
-You can also deploy your workloads to the location that is nearest to your customers to achieve low latency connectivity. {{site.data.keyword.cloud_notm}} provides [multizone regions (MZR)](#x9774820){: term}, [single-campus multizone regions (SC-MZR)](#x10127487){: term}, and classic [data centers](#x2439906){: term} for classic infrastructure resources.
+You can also deploy your workloads to the location that is nearest to your customers to achieve low latency connectivity.
+IBM Cloud provides [multizone regions (MZR)](#x9774820){: term}, [single-campus multizone regions (SC-MZR)](#x10127487){: term}, and classic [data centers](#x2439906){: term} for classic infrastructure resources.

 ![Global map showing MZR and data center locations](images/Global-View-2026.svg "MZR and data center locations"){: caption="MZR and data center locations map" caption-side="bottom"}